mplewis/big-red-slack-button/readme.md

 [PlatformIO](http://platformio.org/): If you're looking to write, compile, and upload Arduino scripts, PlatformIO is the best tool I have ever used.
 It's got an awesome interface and is much nicer to use than Arduino IDE.

+# Docs

+[ESP8266 Arduino Core](https://github.com/esp8266/Arduino): If you want to write more ESP8266 Arduino code, here's where you'll find the API docs.

 # License

 MIT